Gear Reviews10 min read

 Pros:

-- Simple design that is easy to put on
+• Simple design that's easy to put on

 Cons:

-- Thin straps can rub under the front legs over time
+• Thin straps can rub under the front legs six months in

-Our verdict: A reliable training tool for dogs that pull.
-Consider pairing it with positive reinforcement training for lasting results.
+My verdict: A reliable training tool for pullers.
+Pair it with treats and positive reinforcement for lasting results.
+Just watch out for underarm chafing six months in.

 6. Blue-9 Balance Harness (Best for Reactive Dogs)